-During his seven seasons as director of tennis, Campbell has overseen two of the more successful programs on campus as the Hornet men’s and women’s teams have won conference championships each year.
-That includes the women accounting for 31 all-conference selections and seven MVP awards.
-Not to be outdone, the men’s program has accounted for 28 all-conference selections and six MVPs during that same time period.
-In addition, the women’s program has won 105 straight matches against Big Sky competition, a streak which dates back to 2002.
-The streak is the longest by any team from any sport in Big Sky Conference history, and is believed to be the longest in NCAA Div.
+During his 10 seasons as director of tennis, Campbell has overseen two of the more successful programs on campus as the Hornet men’s and women’s teams have combined to win 16 conference championships over that time frame.
+That includes the women accounting for 39 all-conference selections and seven MVP awards.
+Not to be outdone, the men’s program has accounted for 31 all-conference selections and six MVPs during that same time period.
+In addition, the women’s program won 112 straight matches against Big Sky competition, a streak that lasted nearly 13 years from 2002-2014.
+The streak was the longest by any team from any sport in Big Sky Conference history, and is believed to be the longest in NCAA Div.
 I tennis history.

 During his eight-year tenure as the women’s head coach, he guided the team from the bottom to the top of the Big Sky Conference standings.
 In Campbell’s first year as head coach, Sacramento State posted a record of 1-15 in 1999.
 Since the 1999 season, however, the Hornets vastly improved to 5-15 in 2000, 11-10 in 2001, 20-4 in 2002, 16-8 in 2003, 23-4 in 2004, 23-5 in 2005 and 14-9 during his final year as head coach.